The UL Cybercamp is designed to introduce second level students to some ICT basics.

-This summer 2022, we are delighted to be able to return to in-person camps where students will be shown key elements of a modern ICT course and learn skills useful in any future career in ICT such as:
+This summer 2023, we are delighted to continue our return to in-person camps where students will be shown key elements of a modern ICT course and learn skills useful in any future career in ICT such as:

 The 3-day camp is designed to give second level students, between the ages of 13 and 17, a quick introduction to basic ICT subjects.
 Each camp has three topics (one for each day) that students will try out: Web Design, Greenfoot, and Electronics & Robots.